api3dao/data-feed-reader-example/README.md

 ## About Polygon testnet

-We duplicated all of our data feeds across all mainnets on a testnet.
-We chose the Polygon testnet for this, as it is relatively stable and its faucet and RPC endpoints are reliable.
-Extending this to other testnets is not trivial, which is why we are not planning to do it in the foreseeable future.
+We duplicated all of our data feeds across all mainnets on the Polygon testnet, as it is relatively stable and its faucet and RPC endpoints are reliable.
+Extending this to other testnets is not trivial, which is why we are not planning to do so in the foreseeable future.

 ## Access control

 Anyone can read an API3 data feed with an off-chain, static call.
 However, only contracts allowed by an authorized account are allowed to read on-chain.
 For production use-cases on mainnet, you will need to pay for contract read access.
-On Polygon testnet, there is a contract that you can call to allow your contract to do on-chain calls for free for testing purposes, which we use in this repo.
+On Polygon testnet, there is a contract that you can call to allow your contract to do on-chain reads for free for testing purposes, which we use in this repo.

 ## Data feed IDs and dAPI names

 Beacons and Beacon sets are read using their IDs. dAPIs are read using their names.
 You can find these IDs and names in the main branch of the [API3 operations repo](https://github.com/api3dao/operations).
-While using the scripts, you will need to specify the data feed IDs as the environment variable `DATA_FEED_ID` and dAPI names as the environment variable `DAPI_NAME`.
+While using the scripts, you will need to specify the data feed IDs as the environment variable `DATA_FEED_ID` and the dAPI names as the environment variable `DAPI_NAME`.

 ## Installation instructions